United States of America

 - Visa & Passport

 Amish Buggy © TheCadExpert

-One of the original 13 colonies to be settled in the United States, Pennsylvania was founded by an English Quaker, William Penn, in the 17th century, giving the state its name, which literally means Penn's Woods.
-There are certainly woods in Pennsylvania, particularly in the Allegheny National Forest in the north, but there is a great deal more besides in this diverse state, which spans more than 300 miles (483km) from Delaware Bay to the Great Lakes.
+Indeed, there are many woods and forests in Pennsylvania, particularly in the Allegheny National Forest in the north.
+But there is a great deal more besides, with the state spanning more than 300 miles (483km) from Delaware Bay to the Great Lakes.